cocos/cocos-docs/en/publish/publish-taobao-mini-game.md

 - WebView
 - Custom fonts

-## Differences Between Taobao and Other Small Game Platforms
+## Differences Between Taobao and Other Mini Game Platforms

-- Access to Global Variables: Accessing global variables in Taobao requires them to be mounted onto the global object.
+- Access to Global Variables: Accessing global variables in Taobao requires them to be mounted onto the global variable.
+For example: `$global.my = my;`

-- Explanation of 'global-variables.js': The window variable is a reference to the global object, so it is necessary to ensure that variables on the global object already exist for temporary variables to have values.
-If you are using custom scripts or third-party plugins and encounter situations where global variables are missing, it is typically due to loading timing issues, where the script is used before it is fully loaded.
+- Explanation of 'global-variables.js': The window variable is a reference to the global object, so it is essential to ensure that variables already exist on the global object for temporary variables to have values.
+If you are using custom scripts or third-party plugins and encounter situations where global variables are missing, it is typically due to loading timing issues, where the script is being used before it is fully loaded.

-- Custom JavaScript Virtual Machine in Taobao: Taobao utilizes its own custom JavaScript virtual machine, not built on the V8 engine.
-The number of draw calls may impact the frame rate, so developers should strive to minimize the number of draw calls during the development process.
+- Taobao's Custom JavaScript Virtual Machine: Taobao utilizes its own custom JavaScript virtual machine, which is not developed based on V8.
+The number of draw calls has a more significant impact on frame rates compared to other platforms, so efforts should be made to minimize the number of draw calls.

 - Inconsistencies Among Taobao IDE, Simulator, and Real Device JS Environments: The JavaScript environments in Taobao's IDE, simulator, and real devices are not consistent.
-If your code works flawlessly on a real device but encounters issues elsewhere, it is advisable to directly report the problem to the Taobao platform.
+If there are no issues on real devices, it is recommended to report the problem directly to the Taobao platform.

 - Frame Rate Discrepancies in Real Device Debugging and Preview: There can be significant differences in frame rates between real device debugging and preview modes.
-Debugging on a real device may result in lower frame rates, so it is recommended to verify frame rates using the preview mode during testing.
+Frame rates during real device debugging tend to be lower, so it is advisable to verify frame rates using the preview mode during testing.

 ## References